ScryEngineering/scrygroup.com/content/tutorial-pages/2018-05-23/Testing-multipart-form-data-API.md

 Downsides:

-- Can't save the file along with with the `multipart/form-data` request which greatly reduces the utility of the collections runner in the GUI.
+- Can't save the file along with with the `multipart/form-data` request which greatly reduces the utility of the collections runner in the <abbr title="Graphical User Interface Programming Interface">GUI</abbr>.

 ## CURL